makeyourownmaker/CambridgeTemperatureModel/README.md

    [inaccuracies](https://www.cl.cam.ac.uk/research/dtg/weather/inaccuracies.html)
    in the weather data which were excluded.
  * Unrealistically high and low values were removed.
- * Long runs of consecutively equal values were removed.
+ * Long runs of consecutively equal values were eliminated.
- * Sudden large increasing/decreasing observations were removed.
+ * Sudden large increasing/decreasing observations were omitted.
  * [Cook's distance](https://en.wikipedia.org/wiki/Cook%27s_distance)
    was used to remove influential observations.
  * Cambridge Airport weather measurements from [ISD](https://www.ncdc.noaa.gov/isd) were used to find additional outliers in the Computer Lab measurements.
    * the above exclusions were also applied to the ISD data
  * Limited (12 hours max) linear interpolation was used to fill missing observations.
- * Where available Cambridge Airport ISD data was used to fill missing values.
+ * Where available Cambridge Airport ISD data was used to fill missing/deleted values.
    * no pressure data for Cambridge Airport from ISD
  * Historical averages were used to fill missing pressure, wind speed and bearing values.
    * multiple imputation for these variables gave poor results